Mongo (Flash Gordon): Overview

 In the Flash Gordon comic strips and comic books, Mongo is usually depicted as Earth-like.
 Its atmosphere is compatible with Terran life, and the dominant species on Mongo are human-like, such as Ming's people and the Arborians.
 Other peoples of Mongo have evolved into different forms, such as the winged Hawkmen, the tailed Lion Men, and the underwater dwelling Coralians.
 Mongo is about half the diameter of Earth but is considerably denser, so its gravity is only slightly weaker than the Earth's, although it still allows Flash Gordon to put his gymnastics skills to good use.
 Mongo has a variety of climates, and is inhabited by enormous, dinosaur-like monsters.

-In Alex Raymond's comic strip and the Flash Gordon movie serials, Mongo was shown as a rogue planet that had drifted into Earth's solar system.
-Later versions of the Flash Gordon story, such as the 1980 film, the 1996 cartoon series, and the Dynamite Entertainment comics, show Mongo as being in another star system or galaxy, and coming into contact with Earth's system through a wormhole-like portal.
+In Alex Raymond's comic strip and the Flash Gordon movie serials, Mongo was shown as a rogue planet that had drifted into the Solar System.
+Later versions of the Flash Gordon story, such as the 1980 film, the 1996 cartoon series, and the Dynamite Entertainment comics, show Mongo as being in another planetary system or galaxy, and coming into contact with Earth's system through a wormhole-like portal.

 The demonym of the planet's people vary according to different writers.
 Mongo's inhabitants have been referred to as "Mongonians", "Mongoans", and "Mongori".

-Alex Raymond's depiction of Mongo
+Alex Raymond's depiction

 Mongo was first introduced in the comic strip as a "rogue planet", threatening to collide with Earth.
 After Hans Zarkov abducted Flash Gordon and Dale Arden, they crash-landed Zarkov's rocket ship on Mongo near Mingo City, Ming's capital.
 Mingo City is near the equator of the planet.
 Mingo City is an enormous metropolis from where Ming's government rules most of the planet.
 Mongo's political structure is portrayed as exclusively monarchical.
 Each realm Flash Gordon visits has its own king or queen.
 At the start of the strip, most of the kingdoms of Mongo are under Ming's suzerainty, and their rulers always follow Ming's commands.
 The exceptions are Prince Barin and Thun, ruler of the Lion Men.
 When Flash Gordon arrives on Mongo, he finds Prince Barin is leading a guerrilla war against Ming from Arboria.
-Thun the Lion Man is also Ming's active enemy.
+Thun, the Lion Man, is also Ming's active enemy.